symfony/symfony-docs/cookbook/bundles/configuration.rst

         }
     }

-Assume the XSD file is called ``hello-1.0.xsd``, the schema location will be ``http://acme_company.com/schema/dic/hello/hello-1.0.xsd``:
+Assuming the XSD file is called ``hello-1.0.xsd``, the schema location will be ``http://acme_company.com/schema/dic/hello/hello-1.0.xsd``:

 .. code-block:: xml